xk-io/xk-io.github.io/_drafts/2015-07-24-decentralize-bitcoin-development-forever.md

 [GitTorrent][2] is a recent development that allows accessing and hosting source code via a DHT, similar to accessing torrents via magnet links.

-[BlocVoting][4] is a protocol of my own design that faciliatates [delegative democracy][1] (or liquid democracy) on the blockchain.
+[BlocVoting][4] is a protocol of my own design that facilitates [liquid democracy][5] (or [delegative democracy][1]) on the blockchain.

 ## The Burn-Graph

 Bitcoin offers us an important lesson: the irreversible conversion or destruction of resources provides a method for converging to consensus in a distributed manner.
 By burning coins in a way that resembles proof-of-work we can secure a blockchain like structure to manage identities.

-Coins are burnt by sending them to an OP_RETURN output that contains linking information, among other things.
+Coins are burnt by sending them to an OP_RETURN output that contains linking information, among other things, and makes it impossible for these coins to be spent.
 Each burn transaction points to one or two previous burn transactions, which in turn points to previous burn transactions, etc. In this way, starting from a genesis burn tx, a graph (or list) of burnings can form.
-Like the blockchain has a "top block", the burn-graph will have one node with more coins *cumulativley* burnt than any other.
+Like the blockchain has a "top block", the burn-graph will have one node with more coins *cumulatively* burnt than any other.
 This is the head of the graph, and used as the basis of the weighting system.
-In this way, an identities weighting is determined by the volume of resources destroyed (number of coins).
-Because a weighting will only be obtained if the burning is inside the burn-graph, there is an incentive to work off the top, in the same way that Bitcoin incentivises mining on top of the Bitcoin chain.
+In this way, an identity's weighting is determined by the volume of resources destroyed (number of coins).
+Because a weighting will only be obtained (for the burner) if the burning ends inside the burn-graph, there is an incentive to work off the top, in the same way that Bitcoin incentivises mining on top of the Bitcoin chain.

 > Aside: exponentially increasing the weighting with respect to time may be required in order to ensure old burnings don't interfere with recent burnings.

-After the burn-graph is established we can extract a map (or dictionary, or list of key, value pairs) that will continually be updated.
-This map is between identity (which can be a Bitcoin address) and weighting.
+After the burn-graph is established we can extract a map (or dictionary, or list of (key, value) pairs) that will continually be updated.
+This map is between an identity (which can be a Bitcoin address) and a weighting.
 One increases their weighting by burning more coins.

 ## Membership and Voting